SS Waratah: Service history

 Waratah reached Durban at 11:00 AM 25 July, where one passenger, Claude Gustav Sawyer, a director of public companies and an experienced sea traveller, left the ship rather than continuing on aboard her to Cape Town.
-Sawyer instead booked passage on the Union Castle ship Kildonan Castle which departed Durban on 28 July and arrived in Table Bay harbor on 31 July.
-Sawyer remained in Cape Town for almost a week before securing passage back to England aboard another Union Castle steamer, Galician.
-Just before departing for England on 5 August, Sawyer posted a telegram to his wife in care of his business associates which read: "Booked Cape Town, Thought Waratah Top-heavy, Landed Durban.
+Yet contrary to popular myth, Sawyer didn't book the next ship out of port, but rather remained in Durban for over a week before continuing on to Cape Town aboard the Union Castle ship Kildonan Castle which departed Durban 2 August and arrived in Table Bay on 4 August.
+Sawyer then remained in Cape Town for almost two weeks before before boarding the Union Castle steamer Galician on 16 August for his return trip to London.
+Upon his arrival into Cape Town, Sawyer posted a telegram to his wife in care of his business associates which read: "Booked Cape Town, Thought Waratah Top-heavy, Landed Durban.
 Claude."
 Eighteen months later Sawyer testified at the Board of Trade inquiry that he had booked passage on Waratah as far as Cape Town, but had decided to disembark at Durban because he had become nervous about the behaviour of the ship during his voyage.
-He also claimed that he had been disturbed by visions he saw in dreams during the voyage of a man "dressed in a very peculiar dress, which I had never seen before, with a long sword in his right hand, which he seemed to be holding between us.
-In the other hand he had a rag covered with blood."
-Sawyer claimed that he took those visions to be a warning to leave the ship at the earliest opportunity.
-In any event, his decision to leave Waratah at Durban saved his life.
-The ship left Durban at about 20:15 hrs on 26 July with 211 passengers and crew.
+He also claimed that he had been disturbed by visions he had experienced three days before reaching Durban in which he saw a man dressed in manner which he had never seen before holding a long sword in his left hand with his left foot placed forward and grasping a rag dripping with blood in the right hand.
+When questioned by the court as to whether these "visions" had affected his decision to leave the ship, Sawyer stated that he had already made up his mind to jump ship 10 days before Waratah reached Durban but that the visions solidified his resolve.

+Waratah departed Durban at 8:15 PM on the evening of 26 July with 211 passengers and crew aboard for the trip to Cape Town.